WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Contribution.md

 In some cases it might be useful to see your logs, though please consider your privacy and encrypt this data properly in direct communication with the developers.

 :::danger
-If you find a bug that puts users' privacy or security at serious risk, please take great care with responsible disclosure!
+If you find a bug that puts users' privacy or security at serious risk, please take great care with responsible disclosure by reporting a [vulnerability on GitHub](https://github.com/WalletWasabi/WalletWasabi/security/advisories/new).
-Send an email to [adam.ficsor73@gmail.com](mailto:adam.ficsor73@gmail.com), preferably using PGP encryption [21D7 CA45 565D BCCE BE45 115D B4B7 2266 C47E 075E](https://github.com/WalletWasabi/WalletWasabi/blob/master/SECURITY.md).
 :::

 ### How can I request a feature?